 Overview of Multi-omic EcB Patient Plasma Analysis

 Using a comprehensive multi-omic strategy, we aimed to profile the host response to EcB (Figure 1A).
 We analyzed plasma samples from cohorts consisting of 29 healthy volunteers, 32 patients diagnosed with E. faecium bacteremia, and 44 patients with E. faecalis bacteremia.
-Extensive clinical metadata were collected corresponding to each EB patient, including gender, the Charleston comorbidity index, duration of bacteremia, day of blood draw, and mortality during admission (Figure 1B).
+Extensive clinical metadata were collected corresponding to each EcB patient, including gender, the Charleston comorbidity index, duration of bacteremia, day of blood draw, and mortality during admission (Figure 1B).
 Additionally, antimicrobial susceptibility testing was performed on the enterococcal isolates obtained from each patient.
 As expected, based on the reported susceptibilities of clinical isolates, all E. faecalis isolates were resistant to vancomycin, while only a minority of E. faecium isolates displayed vancomycin resistance 42.
 This highlights that initial identification of the species can inform the selection of optimal antibiotic therapy for EcB.

 In the TMT-guided proteomics dataset, we quantified a total of 589 proteins mapping to the human proteome, with 278 proteins quantified across all samples.
-Notably, no proteins were found to map to the Enterococcous proteomes.
+No proteins were found to map to the Enterococcus proteomes.
 In our metabolomics dataset, we quantified a total of 10,092 features, with 693 of these features being putatively identified based on their MS2 profiles using GNPS molecular networking.
 Of these putatively identified metabolites, 212 were quantified across all samples.
 This comprehensive profiling enabled us to examine the differences between healthy individuals and those infected with E. faecalis or E. faecium, while also providing a unique opportunity to explore associations with mortality vs. survival.

 Unsupervised hierarchical clustering of both the global proteomics and metabolomics data revealed a clear delineation between the healthy and infected groups (Figure 1C and 1D).
 Significant differences between E. faecalis and E. faecium bacteremia were observed at the level of individual features (Figure 4A and 5A), yet the global dissimilarities between the two types of bacteremia were more subtle.
 This indicates large-scale similarity in the host response elicited by these two related pathogens.